SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 Program Committee
 -------------------

-In consultation with the General Chair, develop a list of potential Program Committee members.
+In consultation with the General Chair<!-- And the rest of the SC? -->, develop a list of potential Program Committee members.
 In formulating this list, be mindful of [SIGPLAN's diversity policy](/Resources/Policies/Diversity).
 Also, some people will decline the invitation, so your list should includes sufficient alternates.
 The list should be finalized at least one year prior to the meeting.

 Download the [PC proposal
 spreadsheet](/Resources/Guidelines/sigplan-pc-proposal-template.xlsx)
 template and enter the requested information for your proposed PC members and alternates.
 Send the completed spreadsheet to the SIGPLAN Vice Chair ([vc\_sigplan@acm.org](mailto:vc_sigplan@acm.org)) for comments and approval by the SIGPLAN Executive Committee.
-The approval process normally takes ten days to two weeks.
+The approval process normally takes less than two weeks.

 At the same time, make plans for the Program Committee meeting, so that these can be communicated to potential PC members when you invite them: